Festoon Eye Treatment & Surgery

 Can I combine malar bag surgery with other procedures?

 Yes.
 Many patients are interested in comprehensive rejuvenation and wish to improve several signs of aging at once.
 Patients with loose or excess skin, wrinkles, and excess fat may choose to combine malar bags treatment with procedures like upper eyelid surgery or fillers for unwanted wrinkles.
-Some doctors excise malar bags.
-Malar bag excision is always associated with a scar.
+Some doctors excise malar bags, but malar bag excision is always associated with a scar.
 The scar heals but not always inconspicuously.
 It is not our preference and we rarely excise festoons.
 We find other treatments to be sufficient in the treatment of even the most severe.
-These include radiofrequency external treatments, Thermitight, Renuvion, midface lift and, most commonly, laser resurfacing.
+These include radiofrequency external treatments, Thermitight, Renuvion, midface lift, and most commonly, laser resurfacing.